Wechseln Woods, Capricorn

 “Huh.”
 Gilbert grunted.
 “What about the Aquarians then?
 Usually, you’re all ‘orders are orders,’ but you switched things up today.”
 He shrugged.
 “I’m not complaining or anything.
 Want to blow through my mandatory service with as little guilt on my mind as possible.
 But is there something going on?”

 Werner glanced at Kleine.
-He seemed to be too focused on conjuring the radio parts to be listening in on their conversation.
+The man seemed to be too focused on conjuring the radio parts to be listening in on their conversation.

 “I’m just following the precedent set during the war.
 It didn’t occur to me before.”